Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI

-So, instead of matching the exact IoC, which may be different from that described in a threat report for a particular setting, it is more reliable to use high-level abstract information like attack patterns in conjunction with IoCs for identifying attacks.
-Extracting attack patterns from kernel logs is beyond the scope of this study.
-There is some ongoing open-source effort for creating rules for MITRE attack pattern extraction from logs-- for example, the Sigma rules.
-However, these rules do not yet have sufficient coverage for different attack patterns.
-Some rules are described in terms of specific tools or software, and when different software with the same functionality is used, they cannot be captured with the existing rules.
-Rules also differ based on the operating systems.
-For example, Out of 193 different enterprise attack patterns in MITRE, there are sigma rules for 60 of them for Linux resulting in a coverage of 31\%.
-As a result, many attack patterns extracted from CTI may go undetected in the log.
-Regardless, improvement in attack pattern extraction from logs can allow analysts an efficient way of identifying specific APT attacks in kernel logs and is one of our future research goals.
+Consequently, instead of relying solely on matching the exact IoC, which may differ from what is described in a CTI report for a particular setting, it is more reliable to use high-level abstract information like attack patterns in conjunction with IoCs to identify attacks.